Automation, Workers, and Event-Driven Workflows

 Job chaining

 Each job in a chain runs only if the previous one succeeded.
 If the first step fails, the validation and notification jobs never execute.
-This is the correct pattern for multi-step workflows where later steps depend on earlier results.
+This is the correct pattern for multi-step workflows where later steps depend on earlier results, applying a form of command-query separation where the dispatch side (commands) is decoupled from the processing side.
 Compare this with workflow engines, which handle more complex branching and conditional logic.

 Job batching